Home & Buying

 Q: Is mortgage insurance compulsory in Malaysia?

-No, but most banks strongly recommend MRTA/MLTA or MRTT/MLTT to protect both borrower and lender.
+No, it is not legally compulsory.
+However, most banks strongly recommend MRTA, MLTA, MRTT, or MLTT to protect both the borrower and the lender.

 Q: Which is cheaper — MRTA or MLTA?